Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 But these usually take a Service Call to Install.

-we also sometimes Retrofit 2 more 12 Volt Power Supplies to Control.
+To Improve Reliability, we often Retrofit 1 or more Extra 12 Volt Power Supplies to Control.

-and the Bubble Memory Board gets It's 12 Volts from the Main L.H.
+and Bubble Memory Board gets It's 12 Volts from Main L.H.
 Power Supply

 with No Interference from any CRT-Arcing or Machine Switch Crashes.